 Time: Shows may not run longer than 45 minutes.
 All students and set pieces must be in the area behind the start line until time begins, and must cross the finish line before timing will stop.
 Only the stage manager’s stopwatch provides the official running time.
 The 45 minute period includes the time for setting up the stage, performing the play, and clearing the stage.

 Light and Sound: Only the host site’s crew may run the sound and light boards, but each production must designate at least one student to call cues.
-Participants may run their own sound cues if utilizing an mp3, computer or tablet device.
 If spotlights are provided, the participating school must provide the students to run them.
 Student crew members may enter the booth no earlier than 10 minutes before their show’s start time.
 Lighting and sound checks may be conducted during this time.
 Teachers may also be in the booth during the 10 minute pre-show time, to answer student questions and make adjustments, but teachers must exit the booth prior to the show start time.
 If a participating school is providing spotlights or an additional sound system, these items may be set-up and tested in the 10 minutes prior to “Go” and can remain on-stage (or in place) after testing.
 Smaller light and sound items can be tested in the 10 minutes before performance, but must be moved behind the start line prior to time beginning.
-Light and Sound Cue Sheets are due to your host by Monday, October 17.
+Light and sound cue sheets are due to your host by March 6.